-A broad ridge of high pressure fixed over the U.S. east coast kept warm and very dry conditions across the state through on Friday.
+A broad ridge of high pressure fixed over the U.S. east coast kept warm and very dry conditions across the state through Friday.
 High temperatures reached 92 degrees at the Barnwell COOP stations on Saturday.
 Coastal CoCoRaHS stations reported meager rainfall amounts during the week.
 The Bluffton 2.9 ENE CoCoRaHS site reported a 24-hour rainfall total, ending Tuesday morning, of 0.15 inches.
-A coastal trough developed just offshore on Saturday and produced 0.70 inches of rain at Georgetown.
+A coastal trough developed just offshore Friday and produced 0.70 inches of rain at Georgetown.

 (Note: The highest and lowest official temperatures and highest precipitation totals provided below are based on observations from the National Weather Service Cooperative Observer network and the National Weather Service's Forecast Offices.)

 The highest official temperature reported was 92 degrees at Orangeburg 2 and at Barnwell 5 ENE on October 7.

 The lowest official temperature reported was 38 degrees at Jocassee 8 WNW on October 3.

 The heaviest official 24-hour rainfall reported was 7.05 inches at Jocassee 8 WNW on October 9.

 The state average rainfall for the seven-day period was 0.7 inches.